 To explain these laws and properties of gases theoretically, various theoretical models of gas were made from time to time.
 The first model was given by Bernoulli in 1738 and later it was modified by various scientists according to their studies.
 The final model was given by Clausius in 1857 and was named as ‘Kinetic- molecular theory of gases’.

-The main assumption or of postulates kinetic theory of gases is given as follows:
+The main assumption or postulates of Kinetic Molecular Theory Of Gases is given as follows:

 - A gas consists of a large number of small particles called molecules.
 Size and mass of all the molecules of a particular gas are identical but they vary from gas to gas.

-- Force of attraction or repulsion acting between the molecules of a gas is negligible because of the large distance between the molecules.
+Force of attraction or repulsion acting between the molecules of a gas is negligible because of the large distance between the molecules.

-- The molecules of gas have high kinetic energy due to which molecules moves continuously in different directions with different velocities.
+- The molecules of gas have high kinetic energy due to which molecules move continuously in different directions with different velocities.

 - The molecules of gases are supposed to be perfectly elastic.

-This was just a brief layout of kinetic theory of gases.
-To know more about this topic by working on solved questions and answers by visiting NCERT solutions for Kinetic theory of gases.
+This was just a brief layout of the kinetic theory of gases.
+To know more about this topic by working on solved questions and answers by visiting NCERT solutions for the Kinetic theory of gases.